Python-Test-Engineer/PyTest-Cookbook/docs/docker/pytest_docker_plugin.md

 Docker seems to be an essential part of testing work.

-As a result, I have a section on Docker, with a sub section of Docker To Go, a range of ready made Docker set ups.
-[Docker](https://pytest-cookbook.com/docker/docker_index/)
+As a result, I have a section on Docker, with a sub section of Docker To Go, a range of ready made Docker set ups: [Docker](https://pytest-cookbook.com/docker/docker_index/).

 ## Docker and PyTest Full Stack